CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 Basic PTP configuration requires you:

 - Enable PTP on the switch to start the `ptp4l` and `phc2sys` processes.
+The `cl set service PTP` commands require an instance number (1 in the example commands below).
+This number is used for management purposes.
 - Configure the interfaces on the switch that you want to use for PTP.
 Each interface must be configured as a layer 3 routed interface with an IP address.
 - Add the PTP master and slave interfaces.
 You do not specify which is a master interface and which is a slave interface; this is determined by the PTP packet received.